hhru/api/docs_eng/negotiations.md

   --- | --- | ---
  vacancy_id| yes| ID of the vacancy that was responded resume_id| yes| ID of the CV an applicant responded with message| yes| Response cover letter.
-Is required if the vacancy specifies the cover letter as mandatory
+Is required if the vacancy specifies the cover letter as mandatory, max length of message - 10000 characters

 ### Response